 Hearnes Center – Wrestling

-- Location: Fourth Floor Hearnes Center
+- Location: Fourth floor inside the Hearnes Center

 - Post Season Wrestling Events

-Hosted at the Hearnes Center (By Year)
+Hosted at the Hearnes Center

 The Missouri Open, an annual event drawing teams from across the Midwest, continues to run in the Hearnes Fieldhouse.
 Attracting nearly 600 wrestlers from 20 teams, the all-day event pits several of the nation's best wrestlers against one another.